JSgraphics-uvm/ASLjs/README.md

 * Using P5 code is a little different in this project.
 First we should construct a function called `sketch`, and pass that to the construction method of p5, and then, p5 will call this function, with the parameter of p5 itself.

 * Notice, in P5js Editor, we use many "magical" function or variable, like `mouseX`.
 Here we cannot do this, we need to explicitly write `p5.mouseX` in the context.
 I don't know how to hijack the environment like p5.js did, but I think using `p5.mouseX` maybe a good habit to keep things explicit, especially for Javascript beginners.
 (I thought `map(value, l,u, new_l,new_u)` is a javascript function that day, it turns out to be a P5 function!)

+## Why I need to start a local web server?

+Can I just open the `.html` file?
+Unfortunately, no.

+We need to use a model exported in Python to predict the gesture, so in order to read that file, we need a web server and `http` URL.
+For security reason, browsers don't allow Javascript access local files.

 ## Dependencies